Secular Icons in an Age of Moral Uncertainty

 ZINEB SEDIRA, LES RÊVES N'ONT PAS DE TITRE

-In 2010, Coline curated Les Rêves n’ont pas de titre, the first mid-career retrospective of the work of the London-based, French-Algerian artist Zineb Sedira.
+Les Rêves n’ont pas de titre was the first mid-career retrospective of the work of the London-based, French-Algerian artist Zineb Sedira.
 This large-scale exhibition, held at the [mac] Musée d’art Contemporain in Marseille, France, was the outcome of a three-year research project into the artist’s multi-media production, the history of French colonization in Algeria and the subsequent war of independence, as well as the impact this history has on present-day France.